ondelad/Virtual-Office-Environment-Setup/README.md

 4. Click **Apply** and then click **OK** to close the properties window.

-#### Step 3: Verify the Administrative Privileges

-1. Log off from the current session.
+5. Log off from the current session.
 Log on with the new administrative account.

    ![](images/gif27.gif)